me3zaAKAgoat/dtb-legacy/README.md

 ## Tasks

+- [ ] refactor how modals work and decouple the responsabilities thrown into TasksContainer component.
 - [ ] thoroughly describe the automatic synchronization system.
 - [ ] work on a loading UI (skeleton) while the data is being fetched.
 - [ ] add loading animation to any component thats awaiting an api calls response (login for example).